sravindravmd/swapi_integration/README.md

 ## Installation

-All required packages are marked in "package.json" file same has been marked in yarn.lock file.
+All required packages are marked in "package.json" file and same locked with yarn.lock file.

 Use below command to install all dependency packages.